-Try to break through the knee jerk reaction of denial and defense mechanisms, in order, that you are able to look hard and long as to why you react in this manner.
+Break through the knee jerk reaction of denial and defense mechanisms to be able to look hard and long as to why you react in this manner.
 Incorporate intense self-refection.
-Look at yourself instead of trying to point the finger at another.
-Pointing the finger outside yourself and at another is deflecting and a sure sign that someone or some situation has hit upon your vulnerabilities.
+Look at yourself instead of trying to point the finger outside self or at another.
+Pointing the finger outside yourself and at another is deflecting and projecting – a sure sign that someone or some situation has hit upon your vulnerabilities.
 Looking with honesty at coping mechanisms that you use to deflect discomfort is the biggest challenge to awareness and healing.
 The deepest work is healing our personal wounds – our core wounds.
 And to do this you must be open to looking at self honestly in deep self-reflection.

-Defenses and denial mechanisms can be difficult to break through, because their whole purpose in being kept alive is to defend imprints, perceptions and the belief system, in order, to stay out of pain.
-They came into play to avoid looking at self and to avoid change.
+Defense and denial mechanisms can be difficult to break through, because their whole purpose in being kept alive is to defend imprints and the belief system, in order to stay out of pain and to feel ‘safe’.
+They come into play to avoid looking at self and to avoid change.
 Therefore they will fight hard and long to stay alive.
 The defended self can be a hard nut to crack.
-Some people reacting defensively and in denial do so with such intensity that it’s as if their very life is being threatened and to them it feels this way.
-The fear that their defended belief system might not be accurate throws them into a spin and the feeling that they are fighting for their life and even to the feeling as if they could die.
-They will accuse the other side to that which they are guilty.
+Some people reacting defensively and in denial do so with such intensity that it’s as if their very life is being threatened and to them, it does feel this way.
+The fear that their defended belief system might not be accurate throws them into a tailspin and the feeling that they are fighting for their life.
+So they will accuse the other side to that which they are guilty.
 They will project.

-Understand that being defensive is usually because you are not feeling good enough, feeling flawed, unworthy, or uncertain and someone has gotten dangerously close to revealing it, so you try to do everything in your power to defend self.
-But what you are actually doing is defending your right to stay stuck, blocked and cut off from self, growth, truth and ultimately healing and happiness.
+Understand that being defensive is usually because you are not feeling good enough, feeling flawed, unworthy or uncertain and someone has gotten dangerously close to revealing it.
+So you try to do everything in your power to defend self.
+But what you are actually doing is defending your right to stay stuck, blocked and cut off from self growth, truth and ultimately healing and happiness.
 The longer you stay in denial and defense, the longer you will stay blocked.
 The quicker you break through denial and defense, the faster you will feel free.